bfintal/Page-Builder-Sandwich-old/readme.txt

 = Do I need Jetpack installed to make this work? =

 *Nope,* although if you have it activated, then additional widgets and shortcodes will become available in Sandwich.

+= I'm getting a `Parse error: syntax error, unexpected T_FUNCTION error` =

+Page Builder Sandwich requires PHP 5.3 or higher.
+Some of the stuff we use require PHP 5.3, so unfortunately we cannot support lower versions.

 = WTF, I hate tables!
 Why are tables used to display columns? =